 The goal of First Steps is to help Hoosier families make sure their infants and toddlers receive services now to help them in the future.
-Services through First Steps are designed to meet the developmental needs of the child; Except in limited circumstances, First Steps does not provide services to meet medical needs.
+Services through First Steps are designed to meet the developmental needs of the child, except in limited circumstances.
+First Steps does not provide services to meet medical needs.

-The sixteen services available through First Steps include:
+Services available through First Steps include:

 Assistive Technology (AT) devices include a variety of items, equipment, materials or services, used with individual children to increase, maintain or improve their functional capabilities.
 May also include adaptations to toys and learning materials that permit the child to be more successful in their play and developmental activities; evaluation and adaptation of currently used equipment; or evaluation and adaptation of the child’s environment.